maedelamar/BP9Capstone/README.md

 1. On the home page, click the "Log In" button.
 2. Enter your username/email and your password and click "Submit".
 ### Creating a Story
-1. Sign up for or log into Bookshelf.
+1. Sign up for or log into The Writers' Collaborative.
 2. Click the "Write a Story" button on the home page.
 ##### Alternative
-1. Sign up for or log into Bookshelf.
+1. Sign up for or log into The Writers' Collaborative.
 2. Click the "Profile" button.
 3. Click the "Write a Story" button on the profile page.
 ### Reading a Public Story